1985shree/8-week-SQL-challenge/README.md

 Question 5.Which item was the most popular for each customer?

 This requires grouping according to customer id and requires rank function to rank in descending order according to the number of times (i.e. count) a product has been ordered by each customer.
+This time we will use PARTITION with respect to customers to get ranks for individual customers.
 First a new table is defined with the defined order of rank as 'RANK'.
 Choosing 'RANK' = 1 then selects the most purchased items.
 Rank will be same for customers who ordered same number of times.

 ```SQL